 Volunteer at the Holzwarth Historic Site!

 Have you ever imagined stepping into the shoes of a historic family?
 As a Volunteer-in-Park (VIP) at the Holzwarth Historic Site, you can!
-From June thru the beginning of September, VIPs assist with operations at the historic site on the west side of Rocky Mountain National Park.
+From early June thru the beginning of September, VIPs assist with operations at the historic site on the west side of Rocky Mountain National Park.
 VIPs help visitors connect to the challenges and successes of one family who homesteaded in the Kawuneeche Valley in 1917.
-Through interpretive programs they help visitors connect to the Holzwarth’s story, the homestead way of life, and what early dude ranches were like on the border of Rocky Mountain National Park.
+Through informal interpretive programs and demonstrations, they help visitors connect to the Holzwarth’s story, the homestead way of life, and what early dude ranches were like on the border of Rocky Mountain National Park.
 Like all VIP programs across the National Park Service, dedication and passion to the mission of preserving and protecting both cultural and natural resources, and a passion to serve visitors is a must.
 If you are interested in sharing your enthusiasm for Rocky Mountain National Park and the early high mountain homesteaders, apply to be a VIP at the Holzwarth Historic Site!

 For more information about volunteer opportunities throughout Rocky Mountain National Park, click here.
 For information regarding volunteering at the Holzwarth Historic Site on the west side of Rocky Mountain National Park, contact the park's Volunteer Program Manager by email or by calling at 970-586-1330.